neoforged/.github/primers/26.1/index.md

 - Picture-In-Picture submission calls are now taking in `0xF000F0` instead of `0x000000` for the light coordinates.
 - `net.minecraft.client.multiplayer.RegistryDataCollector#collectGameRegistries` `boolean` parameter now handles only updating components from synchronized registries along with tags.
 - `net.minecraft.client.renderer.RenderPipelines#VIGNETTE` now blends the alpha with a source of zero and a destination of one.
+- `net.minecraft.client.renderer.item.BlockModelWrapper` now uses `Sheets#cutoutBlockItemSheet` insteed of `cutoutBlockSheet` for non-translucent block items.
+- `net.minecraft.server.packs.PathPackResources#getResource`, `listPath`, `listResources` resolves the path using the identifier's namespace first.
 - `net.minecraft.world.entity.EntitySelector#CAN_BE_PICKED` can now find entities in spectator mode, assuming `Entity#isPickable` is true.
 - `net.minecraft.world.entity.ai.sensing.NearestVisibleLivingEntitySensor#requires` is no longer implemented by default.
+- `net.minecraft.world.level.levelgen.WorldOptions#generate_features` field in JSON has been renamed to `generate_structures` to match its java field name.
+- `net.minecraft.world.level.timers`
+    - `FunctionCallback`, `FunctionTagCallback` now use `id` instead of `Name` when serializing
+    - `TimerCallbacks` now uses `type` instead of `Type` when serializing

 ### Environment Attribute Additions